New Mexican Spanish: Phonology

 For many speakers of TNMS the syllabic m̩ derived from mi has acquired an epenthetic -/e/, becoming [em].
 This is often reflected in writing, as em papá or empapá.

 The vowel system in Albuquerque shows some influence from English, especially in the form of /u/-fronting.
 While New Mexican Spanish lacks the strong vowel reduction and centralization characteristic of English, children from Albuquerque do realize their unstressed vowels in a smaller vowel space.

 Vocabulary

 One of the most notable characteristics of Traditional New Mexican Spanish is its vocabulary.
 New Mexican Spanish has retained a lot of older vocabulary, or common vocabulary with older meanings, that has been lost in other Spanish varieties.
-This is one of the reasons it's often called "archaic".
-It's also developed a lot of vocabulary of its own, inherited many Nahuatl loanwords from Mexican Spanish, and taken in more loanwords from neighboring indigenous languages and from English.
+This is one of the reasons that it has often been called "archaic".
+It has also developed a large amount of unique vocabulary, inherited many Nahuatl loanwords from Mexican Spanish, and taken in more loanwords from neighboring indigenous languages and from English.

 New Mexican Spanish retains many older variants of common function words no longer current in standard Spanish, such as asina for así, cuasi for casi, muncho for mucho, naide or nadien for nadie and onde for donde.
 Many of these terms are found in the colloquial speech of other regions as well.